macgregor/developer-notes/python/argparse-basics.md

 parser.add_argument('one')
 ```
 This creates a positional argument that will be stored in `one` in the parsed Namespace.
-If not enough positional arguments are specfied the program will halt.
+If not enough positional arguments are specified the program will halt.
 You can
 specify help text to explain to users what this field is for:
 ```python
 parser.add_argument('one', help='this is the first required argument')